jonlpersson/ed-latimore/site/_posts/2023-11-19-expected-value-an-old-way-to-make-new-decisions.md

 The cost of parking outside your favorite breakfast spot is $3 (expensive, sure, but the numbers don’t really matter).
 The meter maid rarely comes by, so you could just skimp on paying the $3 most days.

-&nbsp;However, if you get caught parking without paying, you pay a $300 fine–and in this scenario, that money is due instantly, or you lose your car forever.
+However, if you get caught parking without paying, you pay a $300 fine–and in this scenario, that money is due instantly, or you lose your car forever.

 Real-life events inspire this example.
 When I was 23, I got a boot on my car.
 It cost $800 to get off, and I had to pay it all at once.
-Otherwise, my car would be towed to the impound lot (at additional cost), and each day it was there, it would cost me an additional $110.&nbsp;
+Otherwise, my car would be towed to the impound lot (at additional cost), and each day it was there, it would cost me an additional $110.

 If I didn’t retrieve my car in two weeks, I would be charged for the destruction of the car and all the other fees.
 Fortunately, a friend loaned me the money, and I got my car back before any extra juice kicked in.